michaelbrusegard/tabline.wez/README.md

 #### WezTerm configuration

 Tabline requires that some options are applied to the WezTerm [Config](https://wezfurlong.org/wezterm/config/lua/config/index.html) struct.
 For example the retro tab-bar must be enabled.
 Tabline provides a function to apply some recommended options to the config.
 If you already set these options in your `wezterm.lua` you do not need this function.
+This needs to be called after `wezterm.setup()`.

 ```lua
 tabline.apply_to_config(config)